 “We started iFarmer as a side project in 2018.
 The first business model was to create an Uber for Urban Farming.
 We created a platform where people could lease their houses or factory rooftops for farming.
 We ran the platform for a few months.
 Tried a few things.
 After about 6 months of trying, we realized that it is not scalable.
 There are challenges with getting rooftops in Dhaka city, where more and more people are moving to apartments and it’s difficult to get consensus on how to manage those apartment rooftops.

 Then in August 2018, we pivoted to our current model.
 This was largely motivated by my 10 years of experience working at the Bottom of the Pyramid, particularly with the farmers and other agriculture value chain actors.”

-A successful launch is generally a coming together of many things - right team, domain knowledge, willingness to learn, and support, etc.
+A successful launch is generally a coming together of many things - the right team, domain knowledge, willingness to learn, support, etc.

 The second step was for the whole team to go through a very steep learning curve.
-We did not want to know everything about agriculture finance, or supply chain or investment in general.
+We did not want to know everything about agriculture finance, or supply chain, or investment in general.
 We just wanted to learn enough to get us going.
-Because we believed in evolving and iteration of the model as we learn, adjust and move forward.
+Because we believed in evolving and iterating the model as we learn, adjust and move forward.

 During our early days, we also had support from Startup incubators such as Toru, where Saif bhai from Toru helped us with strategic advice.”